Analysis | Adani-Hindenburg: Now For Those Money Laundering Allegations

 To keep the market clean, SEBI has to rely on an 11,000-member club.
 The lot is known as foreign portfolio investors, the registered conduits through which funds flow into Indian exchanges from the rest of the world.
 Members comprise Wall Street and other banks, active and passive money managers, sovereign wealth repositories and pension plans.
 But they also include the likes of Cyprus-based New Leaina Investments Ltd.

-New Leaina’s website claims to offer a variety of investment possibilities, though about 95% of its assets are in Adani Green Energy Ltd., according to public filings.
-The investment vehicle held a little over 17 million shares as their price surged nearly 18-fold between late 2019 and April 2022.
-Even with the stock losing nearly three quarters of its value since then, New Leaina continued to own the same number of shares all the way through to December, based on Bloomberg data.
+New Leaina’s website claims to offer a variety of investment possibilities, though more than 95% of its assets were in Adani Green Energy Ltd. in June 2021, according to public filings.
 Regulators worldwide want long-term, patient money, but surely SEBI should ask questions if its registered investors are seen to be behaving irrationally?

 Back in the summer of 2021, too, there were jitters in the market about Adani stocks.
 Ever since, there has been considerable public interest in wanting to know their actual beneficial owners, or at least the senior management professionals in instances where the people receiving the gains from the stock couldn’t be listed (as in the case of, say, BlackRock Fund Advisors buying shares for its exchange-traded funds).